 With molasses, ginger, cinnamon, nutmeg, and cloves, these gingerbread whoopie pies are rich with robust flavor.
 Tangy and cool cream cheese filling adds the perfect contrast to these soft-baked holiday cookie sandwiches.

 Whoopie pies… the cookie that’s not really a cookie at all.
 Are you familiar with this treat?
 Whoopie pies are actually little cake mounds sandwiched with a sweet filling.
-We love them and I’ve published a bunch of variations including red velvet whoopie pies and apple cinnamon spice whoopie pies, pumpkin whoopie pies in Sally’s Cookie Addiction, and traditional whoopie pies in the paperback version of Sally’s Baking Addiction.
+We love them and I’ve published a bunch of variations including red velvet whoopie pies, chocolate whoopie pies (with salted caramel frosting!), apple cinnamon spice whoopie pies, pumpkin whoopie pies in Sally’s Cookie Addiction, and traditional whoopie pies in the paperback version of Sally’s Baking Addiction.
 Did you know that in western PA, where my MIL is from, whoopie pies are called gobs?
 Whatever their name, they’re fantastic with the holiday season’s favorite baking spices and a fun addition to any platter of Christmas cookies.

 Tell Me About these Gingerbread Whoopie Pies